-Our go to approach for 400g of washed coffee is to start using 400g P1, using the time increment to set the roast time to 20 mins (we only extend the time to make it easier to track the roast).
+Our go to approach for 350g of washed coffee is to start using 400g P1, using the time increment to set the roast time to 20 mins (we only extend the time to make it easier to track the roast).
 From this point we can switch to manual mode at any time by pressing P5 (100% heat).

 At the moment, we allow the countdown to send the roaster into cooling, finding that we don't need the beans to go quite into 2nd crack for our personal roast preference.

 You might want to raise the temperature, and extend the time as the countdown completes, depending on your roast level preference.

 If you have grams on your front panel, rather than pounds, you will also have the safety feature.
 At 75% of the way through the roast, the timer will start flashing.
 If you have the 2020SR model, it will also beep.
 If you do not press Start at this point, you roaster will get an err7 and go straight into cooling.

 This ensures that the roast is being monitored when you hit the potential danger period.
 Monitoring your roaster obviously helps to avoid "bean ignition".